Jewish Labour Movement: Relationship with the party

 In July 2019, JLM described Labour's appointment of a liaison officer to improve the party's relationships with the Jewish community as a "pointless, ineffective gesture".

 In September 2019, the JLM held a rally at the Middle Street Synagogue in Brighton during the Labour Party Conference.
 Speakers included MPs, Ruth Smeeth, Margaret Hodge, Alex Sobel, Louise Ellman, Stella Creasy and Rosie Duffield, Seb Dance MEP, the Mayor of London, Sadiq Khan, Luke Akehurst, director of We Believe in Israel and secretary of Labour First, Nathan Yeowell, director of Progress, Miriam Mirwitch, chair of Young Labour and Rania Ramli, chairperson of the recently disbanded Labour Students.
 Smeeth said that "This isn't a fight for Jews (or) equality in the party – this is a fight for the Labour Party."
 Hodge drew loud cheers when she promised that "I'm not going to give up until Jeremy Corbyn ceases to be leader of the Labour Party."

 In December 2019, the JLM made a submission to the Equality and Human Rights Commission as part of the EHRC's investigation into anti-Semitism in the Labour Party.
-It offered alleged incidents of anti-Semitism in the Labour Party, including the description of Jewish Labour MP Margaret Hodge as a 'Zionist remedial cancer' and a 'Zionist bitch,' as well as the discriminatory practices of the South Tottenham CLP towards prospective ultra-orthodox Jewish members.
-It also alleged the labelling of Jews as 'child killers,' 'subhuman' and 'Zio scum,' and told of how Jews were told that 'Hitler was right.'
+It offered alleged incidents of anti-Semitism in the Labour Party - all anecdotal- including the alleged description of Jewish Labour MP Margaret Hodge as a 'Zionist remedial cancer' and a 'Zionist bitch' after she wrote a vicious article attacking Labour in The Sunday Times, as well as alleged discriminatory practices in the South Tottenham CLP towards prospective Haredi Jewish members.
+It also contained anecdotal claims that Zionist Jews were labelled as 'child killers,' 'subhuman' and 'Zio scum,' and a claim a Jew was told that 'Hitler was right.'

 In 2020, the JLM nominated Lisa Nandy in the 2020 Labour Party leadership election and Ian Murray in the 2020 Labour Party deputy leadership election, in both cases by a small margin.